gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 connection between the ESP32 to allow that device to control the display.
 Keep this in mind if also writing something in FPGA that also attempts to control the display concurrently.

-The default for `ujprog` is to program to volatile SRAM (power cycle to revert).
+The default for `fujprog` is to program to volatile SRAM (power cycle to revert).
 See the `-j` parameter to make FPGA changes persistent.

 ### Quick Start Passthru